akimimi/mqpf/README.md

 3. Invoke ParseMessageBody interface if the queue receives a message.
 4. Invoke ConsumeMessage interface for user business logic.
 5. If ConsumeMessage successfully disposes the message, the message will be deleted.
-   Otherwise, OnConsumeFailed interface will be invoked and the message will be visible after *VisibilityTimeout* seconds.
+   Otherwise, OnConsumeFailed interface will be invoked, and the message will be visible after *VisibilityTimeout* seconds.
 6. Go back to step 2.
 7. User can stop the flow by invoke Stop interface, AfterLaunch will be invoked.